User personalization layer

 Click Select next to User Layer Repository Path.
 The Edit Setting window appears.

-Enter a path in the format
+Enter a path in the Value field, and click OK:

 Optional: Click Select next to User Layer Size in GB:

 Optional: Change the default value of 10 GB to the maximum size that each user layer can grow.
 Click OK.